krane/krane/README.md

 ## Motivation

-Krane is a self-hosted SaaS container service.
-You bring your own server and install Krane on it to manage your deployments - The benefit is *cost per deployment*.
-Pricing of other platforms such as Digital Ocean's [app-platform](https://www.digitalocean.com/docs/app-platform/) start at $5 per instance.
-A self-hosted solution allows you to own your server (cheap), and the benefit of multiple deployments at the same cost.
-Maintaining and managing your own solution may sound unappealing, however Krane makes the process lightweight, straight-forward and cost-effective.
+Krane is a self-hosted SaaS container tool.
+You bring your own server and install Krane on it to manage your containers in the form of deployments - The benefit is *cost per deployment*.
+Pricing of other platforms such as Digital Ocean's [app-platform](https://www.digitalocean.com/docs/app-platform/) start at $5 per deployment.
+A self-hosted solution allows you to own your server (cheap), and the benefit of multiple deployments for no extra cost.
+Maintaining and managing your own solution may sound complex, Krane tries to make the process straight-forward and cost-effective.

-Krane isn't a replacement for [Kubernetes](https://kubernetes.io/), [ECS](https://aws.amazon.com/ecs/), or any other container orchestration solutions you might see running production applications, instead it's a tool you can leverage to make development of side-projects or small workloads cheap and straight forward.
+Krane isn't a replacement for [Kubernetes](https://kubernetes.io/), [ECS](https://aws.amazon.com/ecs/), or any other container orchestration solution you might see running production applications, instead it's a tool you can leverage to make development of side-projects or small workloads cheap and straight forward.
 In the end, that was the main objective, a productive deployment tool for managing non-critical container workloads on remote servers.

 ## Building from source